 Because of Pine Island's size, staff notice immediately if a boy is homesick and takes steps right away to help him through it.
 If a boys is very homesick or is homesick for more than a couple of days, director Ben Swan will discuss strategies with his parents on the phone.

-There is a medic on staff who is a certified EMT.
-Several other staff members are certified Wilderness First Responders.
+There is a medic on staff who is certified in emergency medicine.
+Many other staff members are certified Wilderness First Responders.
 The nearest hospital is in Waterville, a 15-minute drive from Pine Island, and the town of Belgrade's very capable emergency service is just a few minutes away if needed.